June 23-28, 2019 Expedition in the North Cascades

 Along the way, you will learn how to track animals, use wild edible and medicinal plants for healthy travel, and travel with guides who know how to survive in the wilderness without modern gear and technology.

-Open and geared for ages 18-26 with no prerequisite, although others who have attended our weekend workshops or other camps and expeditions in the past may apply, and teens may also be accepted in the Teen Leadership & Backcountry Conservation overnight camp running simultaneously.
+Open for ages 18-26 (flexible) with no prerequisite, although others who have attended our weekend workshops or other camps and expeditions in the past may apply, and teens may also be accepted in the Teen Leadership & Backcountry Conservation overnight camp running simultaneously.

 Course Goals and Skills: